Back to Blog

 A milestone represents a significant checkpoint or achievement in a project's timeline.
 While a task describes work to be performed, a milestone describes a state that has been reached.
 Milestones typically have zero duration -- they mark a specific date -- and appear as diamond shapes on a Gantt chart.

 For example, "write the requirements document" is a task, but "requirements sign-off complete" is a milestone.
 Making this distinction clearly is the first step toward effective milestone management.
+For a refresher on Gantt chart fundamentals, see our Gantt chart basics guide.

 Principle 1: Tie Every Milestone to a Deliverable and an Approver